AdobeDocs/analytics.en/help/analyze/analysis-workspace/analysis-workspace-features.md

 ## Intra-linking to panels and visualizations {#section_253EA04E067F4A29A8B54CE2B7631086}

 In conjunction with the [rich text editing](/help/analyze/analysis-workspace/visualizations/text.md) capabilities of Analysis Workspace, you can link down to specific panels and visualizations within a project from a text box, such as to create a project's table of contents.
 You can share these links like you share a project link, to direct someone to a specific visualization or panel within a project.
-New right-click options called "Get Panel Link" and “Get Visualization Link” have been added.
+New right-click options called "Get Panel Link" and "Get Visualization Link" have been added.
 To add intra-linking to your project:

 1. Drag a text visualization into a project, maybe next to a visualization or table that needs some context.
 1. Populate the text box with, for example, a table of content, then highlight an item that you want to link to a panel or visualization, for example Success Metrics.